Memory leak in React JS application

 string|object, // necessary data for tooltip

-So the the tooltip is not dependent anymore on the series data, and the memory is released.
+By decoupling the tooltip from the series data, the memory was successfully released.

 The Result

-After the optimization, we found that the memory is not increasing too much, and the application has been running smoothly for more than 20+ days.
+After optimization, we observed that memory usage no longer increased significantly, and the application has been running smoothly for over 20+ days.

 1. Timers and Callbacks